EngosSoftware/normalized-line-endings/README.md

 The normalized iterator can be created using standalone function `normalized` or by calling the method `normalized` on any iterator over characters.

+> This work was inspired by [normalize-line-endings](https://crates.io/crates/normalize-line-endings) crate.

 ## Examples

 ### Using standalone function `normalized`